CINPLA/expipe/docs/index.rst

 Getting started
 ---------------

-To get started with Expipe, a Firebase_ database needs to be set up.
-Furhter, a shared storage space should be configured and mounted on all computers using Expipe.
+To get started with Expipe, a Firebase_ database needs to be set up and a shared storage space should be configured and mounted on all computers using Expipe.
 However, while debugging, a local folder can be used for storage.